A-Tech-Ali/Chat-App/README.md

 # Simple Python Chat App

-A basic command-line chat application written in Python using sockets for communication between a server and multiple clients.
+A basic command-line chat application written in C++ and Python using sockets for communication between a server and multiple clients.

 ## Table of Contents